reportportal/agent-python-pytest/README.rst

 The :code:`pytest.ini` file should have next mandatory fields:

 - :code:`rp_uuid` - value could be found in the User Profile section
-- :code:`rp_project` - name of project in Report Potal
+- :code:`rp_project` - name of project in Report Portal
 - :code:`rp_endpoint` - address of Report Portal Server

 Example of :code:`pytest.ini`: